Commercial Dispute Resolution Group

 If you are interested in holding such an event for your office, please contact Sheila Westwater.
 She would be happy to provide further information and discuss your individual requirements.

-Nick Ellis QC
+Nick Ellis KC

 - Commercial contracts: do they mean what they say?